digitalrebar/doc/faq/how_many_servers.rst

+.. _faq_how_many_servers:

-How many services/servers are required?
+How Many Services/Servers are Required?
 =======================================

-For now they all need to run on one box.
+For now, they all need to run on one box.